reagro/carob/README.md

 Each individual dataset is associated with a single R script.
 Feel free to improve these scripts, or provide new ones through a pull request.

-## Guidelines

-### Contributions

-Please contribute R scripts for additional datasets.
-More guidelines are forthcoming, but you can start by replicating an existing file (in the scripts folder).

-All data should be downloaded from a URI.
-Data that does not have a URI should be hosted somewhere.
-We can  host it on the [carob dataverse](https://dataverse.harvard.edu/dataverse/carob/).

-The script file should be `<uri>.R`  where <`uri`> is a normalized URI (see example scripts).
-You should use standard variable names if available, and express all data in standard units.
-See the `.csv` files in the `terms` folder.

-Style: use base R, and a as few packages as reasonably possible.
-Avoid the tidyverse dialect.
-Do not use `%>%`.
-You can use `|>` but only sparingly, never use more than 2 in one statement.

 ### Get the data